vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/pii-data-architecture-specifications.md

 ### Your store is the marketplace

-Shopper data belongs to the marketplace, so all specifications described above apply.
+Shopper data belongs to the marketplace.
+Hence, all specifications described above apply.

-Fullfilment information is shared with the seller, so you must make sure that your associated sellers are also compliant with data privacy laws.
+Moreover, fulfillment information is shared with the seller.
+Therefore, you must ensure that your associated sellers also comply with data privacy laws.

 ### Your store is the seller

 The specifications described above apply to the fulfillment data received by your store from the marketplace.

-The marketplace is your source of data, so you must guarantee that marketplaces associated with your store are also compliant with data privacy laws.
+The marketplace is your data source, so you must guarantee that marketplaces associated with your store also comply with data privacy laws.

 ## PII data architecture integration changes

-Due to the changes in data architecture made for the PII data architecture, it has some differences in implementation when compared to the previous version, such as API contracts and how information is displayed.
+Due to the architecture changes made for the PII data architecture, it has some differences in implementation when compared to the standard data architecture, such as API contracts and how information is displayed.
 See this article about [Changes and limitations of the PII data architecture](https://developers.vtex.com/docs/guides/changes-and-limitations-pii-data-architecture).
 This document is constantly updated to reflect the evolution of the PII data architecture.